jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem so that now when using the Alarm Log and selecting an alarm to 'Show in Alarms by Time' the Alarms by Time display always selects the relevant alarm on screen. | SOSSE-6033
 Issues with monitoring SQL Server, Index Fragmentation, have been addressed by removing the Index Fragmentation components from the SQL Sever Overview page.
 The Index Fragmentation alarm is still raised, as a medium alarm, from the Status component. | SOSSE-5901
-Corrected the source of a Playback history error when creating a support bundle. | SOSSE-5837
+Corrected the source of a Playback history error when creating a support bundle. | SOSSE-5837 In QS_AllTablesBySize.sql now use nolock instead of readpast to correct deadlocks caused by Spotlight. | SOSSE-5770 Corrected sourc of "Error retrieving data: ClientConnectIssue: Exception of type 'System.OutOfMemoryException' was thrown " in the Wait Events drilldown when selecting a custom date | SOSSE-5699

-QS_AllTablesBySize.sql causes deadlocks | SOSSE-5770
+When configuring an alarm from the Configure \| Alarms dialog, the 'Alarm Requires Acknowledgement' option is now visible for the Factory Settings template. | SOSSE-5675

-Add CLR_MANUAL_EVENT to the list of idle waits. | SOSSE-5739 Online Help - QS_Services.sql cannot be executed successfully with non-sysadmin account | SOSSE-5715
+SCOM - robustify the code around calling waffle and NTLM for a customer that is getting repeated 401 http errors | SOSSE-5429

-Spotlight client crashes when attempting to use Wait Events/Workload Analysis with custom date | SOSSE-5699 “Alarm Requires Acknowledgement” checkbox isn’t in the Factory Settings template | SOSSE-5675 As a user I want to know the SQL agent job SPID in Spotlight | SOSSE-5638 As a supporter I want to know why DS fails to write data to playback database or statistic repository database in the log | SOSSE-5622
+Cannot find perf data in table spotlight_stat_names for MemoryGrantsPending. | SOSSE-5384

-As a user I want every report to be generated across several servers | SOSSE-5610 SCOM - robustify the code around calling waffle and NTLM for a customer that is getting repeated 401 http errors | SOSSE-5429 As a DBA I want to be warned about loosing data when unchecking "Override the factory settings" | SOSSE-5423 Cannot find perf data in table spotlight_stat_names for MemoryGrantsPending. | SOSSE-5384 Publications.sql returns error "subquery returned more than 1 value" | SOSSE-5372 Ignore some FTS waits | SOSSE-5287
+Corrected a problem where the Auto Update failure Alarm can now be cleared after the Auto Update facility has been disabled. | SOSSE-5176

-Auto Update failure Alarm can not be cleared when user disable auto update option | SOSSE-5176 Better handling of deadlocks with victim SPID "Unknown" | SOSSE-5174 As a developer I want a complete RESTful Web-API | SOSSE-5167 Displaying limited number of rows in details drill down. | SOSSE-5018
+Better handling of deadlocks with victim SPID "Unknown" | SOSSE-5174 As a developer I want a complete RESTful Web-API | SOSSE-5167 Displaying limited number of rows in details drill down. | SOSSE-5018